bshongwe/bshongwe/README.md

 - mentorship
 - upskilling opportunities

-👨‍💻 Feel free to reach out using the contact details below.
+👨‍💻 Feel free to reach out using the contact details on this page.

 [![An image of @ernestbshong's Holopin badges, which is a link to view the ir full Holpin profile](https://holopin.me/ernestbshong)](https://holopin.io/@ernestbshong)
 [![Codewars](https://www.codewars.com/users/bshongwe/badges/large)](https://www.codewars.com/users/bshongwe/)